Can Chronic Stress Cause Insomnia Through Inflammation?

 Does Inflammation Elevate Cortisol?

-Yes — through HPA axis activation.
-Inflammatory cytokines (IL-6, TNF-α) act on the hypothalamus to release corticotropin-releasing hormone (CRH), which drives cortisol production.
-But chronic inflammation can simultaneously cause cortisol resistance at the receptor level — meaning the body produces cortisol that immune cells increasingly disregard.
+Yes – inflammatory cytokines can activate HPA-axis signaling.
+Cytokines including IL-1, IL-6, and TNF-alpha can stimulate hypothalamic-pituitary-adrenal activity, which increases ACTH and cortisol output.
+But chronic stress and inflammatory signaling can simultaneously coexist with glucocorticoid resistance at the receptor level – meaning the body produces cortisol that immune cells increasingly disregard.

-This is the paradox Cohen et al. (2012) documented: stressed subjects had functional cortisol production, but their immune cells showed blunted response to it.
-The result is elevated cortisol AND elevated inflammation at the same time — a combination that seems contradictory until glucocorticoid receptor resistance is understood.
+This is the paradox Cohen et al. (2012) documented: stressed subjects had functional glucocorticoid signaling available, but their immune cells showed blunted response to it.
+The result can be cortisol activity and elevated inflammation at the same time – a combination that seems contradictory until glucocorticoid receptor resistance is understood.
 Cortisol is present and being produced, but the immune cells that should be responding to its anti-inflammatory action have downregulated their sensitivity.

 Does Cortisol Reduce Inflammation or Cause It?

-Both, depending on duration.
-Acute cortisol release suppresses NF-κB and inhibits inflammatory cytokine production — this is the mechanism behind corticosteroid medications.
-But chronic cortisol exposure from sustained psychological stress causes glucocorticoid receptor resistance: immune cells downregulate their sensitivity to cortisol’s anti-inflammatory action.
+Both, depending on context and duration.
+Acute cortisol signaling suppresses NF-kappaB and inhibits inflammatory cytokine production – this is the mechanism behind corticosteroid medications.
+But chronic psychological stress can be associated with glucocorticoid receptor resistance: immune cells downregulate their sensitivity to cortisol’s anti-inflammatory action.

-The Miller et al. (2008) genomic study showed this — stressed individuals had normal circulating cortisol but reduced glucocorticoid response element-driven gene transcription and increased NF-κB target gene expression.
-Cortisol’s relationship with inflammation is duration-dependent, not dose-dependent.
+The Miller et al. (2008) genomic study showed this – stressed individuals had normal circulating cortisol but reduced glucocorticoid response element-driven gene transcription and increased NF-kappaB target gene expression.
+Cortisol’s relationship with inflammation is not simply dose-dependent.

 What Is the Cortisol Awakening Response?

-The cortisol awakening response (CAR) is the natural surge in cortisol that occurs 30–45 minutes after waking.
-In healthy individuals, it represents the sharpest cortisol rise of the day and is part of the normal diurnal rhythm.
-A blunted CAR — where morning cortisol fails to rise adequately — is a documented marker of chronic stress exposure.
+The cortisol awakening response (CAR) is the natural rise in cortisol that occurs within the first 30-45 minutes after waking.
+In healthy individuals, it is a distinct part of the normal diurnal rhythm and one of the sharpest cortisol rises of the day.
+Altered CAR patterns have been studied in relation to stress perception, health status, and HPA-axis regulation.

 Does Magnesium Reduce Cortisol at Night?

-Some studies show magnesium supplementation improves subjective sleep quality in populations with low baseline magnesium, but the mechanism is not demonstrated to be cortisol-mediated.
-This is a plausible indirect effect — better sleep leading to lower cortisol — rather than a demonstrated pharmacological pathway from magnesium to cortisol reduction.
-Anyone considering magnesium for sleep should understand this distinction: it may help through a parallel mechanism rather than by interrupting the stress-inflammation cycle described in this article.
+Some studies show magnesium supplementation improves subjective sleep quality in selected populations, but the mechanism is not established well enough to claim that magnesium consistently works by suppressing cortisol.
+Anyone considering magnesium for sleep should understand this distinction: it may help some people, but it is not a proven direct way to interrupt the stress-inflammation cycle described in this article.

 Related Reading